Korean Kombucha Tea Sticks | Zero-Sugar Lemon | 20 Sticks (3.5 oz)

 Do these sticks contain allergens or caffeine?

 They contain milk and soy, and are made in a facility that also processes wheat, tree nuts (walnut), peanut, peach, and buckwheat.
-A small amount of black and green tea extract means trace caffeine, so anyone pregnant, nursing, or caffeine-sensitive should check with a healthcare professional first.
+A small amount of black and green tea extract means a trace of caffeine, so anyone pregnant, nursing, or caffeine-sensitive should check with a healthcare professional first.

 How is this different from bottled kombucha?